What to Look For in a Whole House Air Purifier

 We hope that you now feel more comfortable in your search for solutions to indoor air pollution.
 Below you’ll find links to more information on indoor air quality, asthma and allergies, and common household products that emit pollutants into your house.

-Also, Field Controls offers custom HVAC air purification solutions that meet the highest standards for indoor air quality.
-Our Healthy Home System is a whole house air purification system that combines air purification, air filtration, and a reliable source of fresh air to keep your home healthy.
+Field Controls offers HVAC air purification solutions that meet the highest standards for indoor air quality.
+Our Healthy Home System is a whole house air purification system that combines air purification, air filtration, and a reliable source of fresh air technology to keep your home healthy.

-Our Healthy Home Trio Portable is ideal for homes without forced air ductwork and for extra protection in any room.
-This portable air purification includes multi-stage filtration and PRO-Cell Technology odor and VOC reduction.
+Our Trio Plus Portable air purifier is ideal for homes without forced air ductwork but needs superior protection in any room.
+This portable air purification includes multi-stage filtration along with PRO-Cell Technology for odor and VOC reduction.

 Since 1927, we have been a leader in the development and manufacture of products that control, move, and improve air.
 We look forward to helping you keep your indoor air fresh, clean, and pure.